Using financial analysis ratios for determining company strength

 • Margins and return ratios provide information on the profitability of a company and the efficiency of the company.

-• A margin is a portion of revenues that is a profit.
+• margin is a portion of revenues that is a profit.
 There are various types of margins such as Gross margin, Net Profit margin and EBITDA margin.
 Gross Margin is the profit by which the sales exceed production costs.
 A higher Gross Margin means the company is controlling its overhead costs really well while earning good revenues.

 • EBITDA Margin or the Operating margin is an indication of a company’s operating profitability as a % of its total revenue.
 It is the earnings before interest, tax, depreciation, and amortization (EBITDA) divided by total revenue.